Aiadevop/training_model_wine_quality/README.md

 4. Finally, run the summary notebook with the chosen XGBoost model for predictions and performance analysis.

 ---

+"The final Colab notebook loads the optimized XGBoost model, performs predictions, and displays a full evaluation including metrics and ROC curve."

 *Made with ❤️ for wine lovers and data enthusiasts!*